-At the beginning of the internship year, interns are invited to attend a Welcome Happy Hour with internship faculty and supervisors at a local Tucson establishment.
-This is a casual event.
+At the beginning of the internship year, interns are invited to attend a Welcome Happy Hour with internship faculty and supervisors, psychology externs, and psychology postdoctoral fellows at a local Tucson establishment.
+This is a casual event, and partners and families are invited to join.